abeer565/Report-Management-System-Archive-/README.md

    - In flask you can import flask admin to help us with the managing the user.
    - So flask admin has been imported and I linked to the user table then the CRUD ability for managing the users by the admin has been established.

+# authnitication and roles
+    - if the user is not logged-in ,the user will not be allowd to enter the system.
+    - same for the admin dashboared , if the the user not logged-in the system it will not access it.